 Fertility Some cancer drugs can affect whether you can get pregnant or make someone pregnant.
 If you are worried about this, it is important to talk with your doctor before you start treatment.
 Changes to periods If you have periods, these may become irregular or stop while you are having this treatment.
 They might return after treatment, but this does not always happen.
 Your menopause may start sooner than it would have done.
 Your doctor, nurse or pharmacist can give you more information.
 Radiotherapy Radiotherapy uses high-energy rays called radiation to treat cancer.
 It destroys cancer cells in the area where the radiotherapy is given.
-Some normal cells in the area can also be damaged by radiotherapy.
+Some normal cells in the area being treated can also be damaged by radiotherapy.
 This can cause side effects.
 As the normal cells recover, the side effects usually get better.
 Radiotherapy is always carefully planned by a team of experts.
 They will plan your treatment so it does as little harm as possible to normal cells.
-We have more information about radiotherapy in our booklet Understanding radiotherapy.
+Radiotherapy can be given in the following 2 ways: